raspberrypilearning/blockscad-coder-keyring/en/step_7.md

 BlocksCAD can export an `.STL` file for 3D printing.

 --- task ---
-Render your model and then click `Generate STL`.
-Remember where you have saved the file.
+Render your model and then click **Generate STL**.
+Remember where you save the STL file.

 --- /task ---
 --- task ---